 Unexplained back pain can limit your activities and take away from your quality of life.
 To effectively manage your pain, Jason Chiu, MD, and his experienced medical team offer on-site diagnostics to better understand your pain.
-At The Painless Center in Fort Lee and Carlstadt, New Jersey, Dr. Chiu can use advanced discography technology to identify the cause of persistent back pain, so he can design the right treatment plan for your needs.
+At The Painless Center in Fort Lee, Tenafly, and Carlstadt, New Jersey, Dr. Chiu can use advanced discography technology to identify the cause of persistent back pain, so he can design the right treatment plan for your needs.
 Find out more about the benefits of discography by calling the office nearest you today or book an appointment online now.

 Discography is a diagnostic procedure that uses an injection of contrast material into the spinal discs to identify causes of back pain.
 Dr. Chiu relies on real-time imaging technology, like X-rays or a CT scan, to monitor the contrast dye and evaluate the health of your discs.

 Your spinal discs are the protective cushions that sit between your vertebrae, absorbing the shock of your movements.
 The discs are strong, but they’re susceptible to damage from age-related wear and tear or due to trauma to the body.

 Dr. Chiu may recommend a discography if you have unexplained back pain that may relate to your spinal discs.

 Prior to your procedure, Dr. Chiu provides you with complete instructions to ensure accurate results.
 You may need blood work to evaluate your current health before a discography.

 You may need to avoid eating or drinking for several hours before your test.
 If you take medications, you may need to wait until after your discography.